 Each STEAMplant project includes and culminates in a public-facing engagement, such as an exhibition, workshop, demonstration, lecture, performance, publication, or website.
 Housed on Pratt Institute’s campuses in New York City, our projects not only engage our students, faculty, and staff, but the greater area community, with all events free and open to the public.
-Often, STEAMplant projects go on to live in other geographies, as they evolve and grow following their start at Pratt.
+Often, STEAMplant projects go on to live in other places, as they evolve and grow following their start at Pratt.

 What We Do

 The STEAMplant supports its mission through two programs:

 Sirovich Family Student Fellowship Program supports, with up to $5,000 in funding, graduate and upperclass undergraduate students at Pratt doing STEAM work in their major or thesis.